hlxin/tinnet/README.md

 ## License

 TinNet is released under the MIT License.
+Feel free to use and cite it, respecting the specified terms and conditions.